Talk about life on the road!

 “I’ve always liked the idea of living in RVs,” said Dumont, who works as a delivery man.
 “One, it’s your house.
 And two, you can move it anywhere you want.”

-And Third Avenue, which cuts through Sunset Park beneath the Gowanus Expressway, provides campers with a low-key spot that is perfect for a makeshift trailer park — the surrounding sidewalks are lined with warehouses, auto body shops, and the remnants of neighborhood’s notorious red light district.
+And Third Avenue, which cuts through Sunset Park beneath the Gowanus Expressway, provides campers with a low-key spot — the surrounding sidewalks are lined with warehouses, auto body shops, and the remnants of neighborhood’s notorious red light district.

 Still, some local business owners have voiced their annoyance with the onslaught of trailers.